 Amortizable intangible assets are assessed for impairment annually or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 Recoverability is measured by comparison of the carrying amount to future net undiscounted cash flows expected to be generated by the associated asset.
 If such assets are determined to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount exceeds the fair market value of the assets.
-No impairment charges were recorded in any of the periods presented.
+No impairment charges were recorded in 2015 or 2014.